 - National Institutes of Health.
 (February 20, 2012).
 "Tongue Disorders."
 National Library of Medicine / Medline Plus.
 Retrieved April 30, 2012.

 - UMMC.
 (2012).
 "Tongue Problems Overview."
 University of Maryland Medical Center.
 Retrieved April 27, 2012.

 - Wyatt, Alfred D. Jr. (March 7, 2011).
 "Tongue Problem Basics."
 WebMD Medical Reference.
 Retrieved April 27, 2012.

-The information presented on this website is not intended as specific medical advice and is not a substitute for professional medical diagnosis or treatment by a qualified medical professional.
+The information presented in this article is not intended as medical advice, nor is it a substitute for professional diagnosis or treatment by a qualified medical professional.